cedricbonhomme/newspipe/docs/index.rst

 Features
 --------

-* articles are stored in a MongoDB_ database;
+* articles are stored in a MongoDB_ database (local or remote);
-* find an article with history;
+* article searching;
 * e-mail notification;
 * export articles to HTML, EPUB, PDF or raw text;
-* mark or unmark articles as favorites;
+* favorite articles;
-* share articles with Diaspora, Google Buzz, Pinboard, delicious, Identi.ca, Digg, reddit, Scoopeo, Blogmarks and Twitter;
+* sharing with Diaspora, Google Buzz, Pinboard, Identi.ca, Digg, reddit, Scoopeo, Blogmarks and Twitter;
-* generation of QR code with the content or URL of an article.
-So you can read an article later on your smartphone (or share with friends).
+* generation of QR codes with URLs of articles.

 Installation